Click. Hiss. CLICK! Putter-putter. Silence. There it was. My furnace died. Great, I mumbled.

 I got a notebook.
 I decided to remove fear from the equation and make a list of what needed to be done.
 Since the market for selling my “upside down” house was not part of a practical plan, I thought I could imagine my walk as one of those “walk throughs” that home inspectors do.

 I carried my notebook everywhere.
 I asked friends what they would do.
-I bought a book from Home Depot call "Home Improvement 1-2-3" and started skimming for suggestions.
+I asked for references.
+I asked for several people to give me quotes.
+I bought a book from Home Depot call “Home Improvement 1-2-3” and started skimming for suggestions.
 I poured over Do-it-Yourself websites.
 And I prayed.